 A curriculum is a set of courses and resources for use in an educational setting.

-From the Latin, currere, it is a course to be run, through which a learner can grow in knowledge.
+From the Latin, currere, it sets a course to be run, through which a learner can grow in knowledge.

 The following charts list curricula from a variety of denominations and publishers.
 The charts provide an overview of each curriculum, including the format, cost, overall goal, content, and teacher support.

 Youth Curriculum Chart

 (18 and over) updated April 2016